Cazorlas/PaperMEP-C/Privacy Policy.md

   - This count is stored **locally** on your computer.
   - It is **not linked** to your identity, project data, or any personal information.
   - It is used only to improve the add-in by understanding which commands are most helpful.
+- **Feedback Tool**:
+  - Only the information you explicitly type into the feedback form is transmitted.
+  - The add-in does **not** collect any hidden personal data or additional system information.

 ---